llafuente/language-spec/memory-management.md

   }

+  var p = new point() // default constructor, everything will be zero
+  // p is ref<point>
-  var p = new point() // default constructor, everything will be zero var p2 = new point // p2 is holding uninitialized ref<point>, that's an error var p3 = new point() // ok
+  var p2 = new point // p2 has type uninitialized ref<point>, that's an error

   ```

 5. You can allocate memory that is not initialized, like an array